AdityaBhatt97/Ecom-Project/README.md

 # LightHouse

-Optimized the website with lazy loading, rate-limiting and other best practises to make the website load faster.
+Optimized the website with lazy loading, image-resizing ,  rate-limiting and other best practises to make the website load faster.

 ![Ecom-LightHouse](https://github.com/AdityaBhatt97/Ecom-Project/assets/129366781/2214f3ea-043a-48b9-8a54-d126735dba68)